- U.S. History

 My teaching and research interests include 20th-century U.S. history; Cold War politics, culture, and foreign relations; the 1960s and 1970s; labor in the 19th and 20th centuries; and the history of postwar science.
 I am particularly interested in competing visions of politics, economics, and ethics in times of social upheaval.

 My book, Scientists at War: The Ethics of Cold War Weapons Research (Harvard University Press, 2015), examines ethical debates among scientists involved in military advising and research from Sputnik to Star Wars.
 Scientists at War won the Society for U.S. Intellectual History’s 2016 annual book award and, as a dissertation, the 2012 Allan Nevins Prize of the Society of American Historians.

 My current research explores shifting ideas in the United States about what counts as science and who counts as a scientist.
-Tentatively titled Science in the Seventies: Battling for the Soul of a Profession, from the Vietnam War to Star Wars, this work examines the political, economic, and ideological battles over science in the 1970s, including changes in defense contracting and privatization, theoretical critiques of scientific practice, the activism of women in STEM fields, and the rise of citizen science.
+Tentatively titled Life as We Know It: Biologists and the Remaking of Science and Society in the 1970s, this work examines the political, economic, and ideological battles over science in the 1970s, including changes in research directions and intellectual property rights, theoretical critiques of scientific practice, the activism of women in STEM fields, and the rise of citizen science.

 Fellowships and Awards

 - Distinguished Lecturer, Organization of American Historians (OAH), 2018-present

 - Cullman Center for Scholars and Writers Fellowship, New York Public Library, 2017-2018

 - American Council of Learned Societies (ACLS) Fellowship, 2017-2018

 - Best Book Award, Society for U.S. Intellectual History, 2016 (co-winner)